iterative/vscode-dvc/README.md

 ### Learn more about DVC (Data Version Control)

 See the DVC documentation to Get Started with [Experiment Versioning] or [Data Management].
-For deeper learning, try our [free course].
+For deeper learning, try our [free course]!

 [experiment versioning]: https://dvc.org/doc/start/experiments
 [data management]: https://dvc.org/doc/start/data-management